Yohan460/go-jamf-api/api/docs/MobileDeviceSecurity.md

 `func (o *MobileDeviceSecurity) HasLostModeLocation() bool`

 HasLostModeLocation returns a boolean if a field has been set.

+### GetBootstrapTokenEscrowed

+`func (o *MobileDeviceSecurity) GetBootstrapTokenEscrowed() string`

+GetBootstrapTokenEscrowed returns the BootstrapTokenEscrowed field if non-nil, zero value otherwise.

+### GetBootstrapTokenEscrowedOk

+`func (o *MobileDeviceSecurity) GetBootstrapTokenEscrowedOk() (*string, bool)`

+GetBootstrapTokenEscrowedOk returns a tuple with the BootstrapTokenEscrowed field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBootstrapTokenEscrowed

+`func (o *MobileDeviceSecurity) SetBootstrapTokenEscrowed(v string)`

+SetBootstrapTokenEscrowed sets BootstrapTokenEscrowed field to given value.

+### HasBootstrapTokenEscrowed

+`func (o *MobileDeviceSecurity) HasBootstrapTokenEscrowed() bool`

+HasBootstrapTokenEscrowed returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)